 Here are some powerful examples showing how artificial intelligence and machine learning applications are already improving health care around the world.

-At leading cancer centers, machine learning models study patient data like tumor size, genetic markers, and treatment history.
+At leading cancer centers, machine learning models study patient data like tumor size, genetic markers, and treatment history — key examples of information sets used in machine learning.

 These tools can predict if cancer might come back, giving healthcare providers a chance to plan earlier interventions and improve patient outcomes.